VS Code “Test result not found for:” When Running Tests for a Python Project [SOLVED]

 For me, I have a hard time distinguishing between the folders, sub-folders, and files in the file explorer of VSCode because the indent is not very pronounced.

-In order to increase the indent go to File -Preferences -Settings.
-Search for “indent” and then click on Workbench in the left-hand side navigation pane of the settings window and scroll down to Workbench Tree: Indent and then enter the number of pixels for the tree indentation.
-I doubled it, going → Continue reading “VSCode Change Indent for File Explorer Tree”
+In order to increase the indent go to File -> Preferences -> Settings.
+Search for “indent” and then click on Workbench in the left-hand side navigation pane of the settings window and scroll down to Workbench > Tree: Indent and then enter the number of pixels for the tree indentation.
+I doubled it, going from 8 to 16 and that made it much easier to see.

 Visual Studio Code Cheat Sheet under Linux